Golf guide to South West Ireland

 In one of those directions is the Dingle Peninsula – home to a fine 18 hole links and a dolphin named Fungi.
 He turned up in Dingle Harbour 33 years ago and he is one of this pretty town’s main tourist attractions.

 The Dingle Peninsula is one of the great drives on the Wild Atlantic Way, but so too is the 110 mile loop around the Ring of Kerry, which is the next peninsula to the south.
-Along the route you will pass Skellig Michael, used in the most recent Star Wars film.
-It is a striking rock, slicing out of the ocean.
-The Ring is also home to two of the oldest links in Ireland: both Dooks and Waterville were established in 1889.
-They have more than that it common for if there was a top five ranking of most beautiful Irish golf settings, each would be on the list.
+The Ring is home to two of the oldest links in Ireland both Dooks and Waterville were established in 1889.
 Waterville flows like velvet, a perfect rhythm of 18 holes which builds to a stunning finish beside the sea.
 Dooks, closer to Killarney town, is a more rambunctious, idiosyncratic affair… but just as thrilling.